sheldonrampton/recruiter/README.txt

    cd recruiter
    ./rebuild.sh 3

+3. Move the newly created "recruiter" subfolder to your webroot (e.g.
+   /var/www/recruiter).
+It contains a full Drupal installation with all required modules and the installation profile (stable version).

-   If you want to use the latest development version, you have to build it with "3" first, then execute rebuild.sh again with option "1" from within the already built Drupal installation (under "profiles/recruiter").
+4. If you want to use the latest development version, you need to run rebuild.sh with option "1" again in your recruiter installation.
+For example:

-3. Move the newly created "recruiter" subfolder to your webroot.
-It contains a full Drupal installation with all required modules and the installation profile.
+   cd /var/www/recruiter/profiles/recruiter
+   ./rebuild.sh 1

+   This will update all modules in /var/www/recruiter/profiles/recruiter/modules

 Installation